 Give the product a test-drive.
 If by chance you happen to also be remodeling a bathroom, laundry room, or home office along with your kitchen, you can try out a the company with a smaller project.
 This will also give you critical information about the level of customer service and support throughout the design and post-sale process.

 2. Internet brands are younger and less established.

-If you’re a typical person, you only remodel your kitchen once.
+Most people only remodel their kitchen once.
 Not only do you want a good product and price, but you also want to know that you can trust the cabinet company to provide a high level of quality and service.
 A good reputation is important.
 Luckily, the internet provides you with a lot of transparency.

 Questions to ask:

-3. The homeowner is responsible for taking measurements and hiring installers.
+3. The homeowner needs to take measurements and hire installers.

-1. Compare Cabinet Costs and Save Your Kitchen Remodeling Budget.
+1. Compare Cabinet Prices to Reduce Your Remodeling Costs.